-Rougemont School was founded in a house named Rougemont in Clevedon Road, Newport in the early 1920s.
+Rougemont School was founded in a house named ‘Rougemont’ in Clevedon Road, Newport in 1925.
 Mr and Mrs Evans bought it in 1931 and, expanding to the house next door, the school gained a reputation for sound teaching in the 3Rs and was directed towards grammar school entrance.

 When Mr and Mrs Evans retired in 1974, a group of parents raised a loan to buy the school and a board of nine governors was elected.
 The Stow Hill buildings, formerly housing the Convent of St Joseph, were purchased and provision was extended first to Common Entrance level, then to O levels.
 Finally, the first A levels were taken in 1983 under the leadership of Mr Frank Edwards.

 The strength and reputation of the school was continuing to grow with the Headmasters Mr Richard Ham (1988 – 1991) and Mr Graham Sims (1991 – 1995), when Llantarnam Hall, a large Victorian mansion set in 50 acres of parkland on the outskirts of Newport, became available.
-The Governors immediately saw an opportunity to establish the long-term future of the school, purchased the Hall and moved in the junior section in September 1992.
+Mr Ian Burge, who was Chair of Governors at the time, saw an opportunity to establish the long-term future of the school, and together with the other governors, purchased the Hall and moved in the junior section in September 1992.

 Mr Ian Brown – formerly Bursar and Development Manager – took the helm in 1995 and by the end of the same year all the pupils had been moved to the present site.
 Since then, we have seen non-stop development of permanent purpose-built accommodation, and the school now houses around 550 pupils, with competition for places growing all the time.